LePhenix47/Lahouiti_Younes_12_01012023/README.md

 This project has a responsive design and a dark/light theme

-If you wish to switch between the two, you can press the <kbd>F12</kbd> key
+If you wish to switch between the two, you can press the <kbd>F12</kbd> key and go to Styles → Toggle common rendering emulations → choose your prefered color scheme

+Here's a screen shot on how to:

 # 1. Front-end